BinaryPhinary/jenkins-slave-build/README.md

 In this case - I have chosen to use ECR repo in AWS to pull the image.
 This required a secret to be generated on the Kubernetes cluster, which allows the cluster to access ECR.
 In addition, the Master also has an AWS account tied to it in a secret that is used in order to connect to ECR and perform the build.

+The method to do that is below:

+ first on the kubernetes node in the cluster do the following:

+ aws ecr get-login-password --region <insert your region> | docker login --username AWS --password-stdin <youraccountname>.dkr.ecr.us-east-1.amazonaws.com

+Then once that is done you can do the following:

+kubectl create secret generic regcred \
+--from-file=.dockerconfigjson=/home/ec2-user/.docker/config.json> \
+--type=kubernetes.io/dockerconfigjson